All Episodes

 An incredible act of bravery that made the world a better place.

-The per my favorite person was Jose Williams, though.
+My favorite person was Hosea Williams, though.

-Oh my god, he was such a trip.
+Oh, my God, he was such a trip.

 And then he'd give out the number.